RBhupi/Sage-QuickRef/README.md

 `app/app.py*`
 : the main Python file (sometimes also named `main.py`) contains the code that defines the functionality of the plugin or calls other scripts to do tasks.
 It usually has `from waggle.plugin import Plugin` call to get the data from in-built sensors and publishes the output.

+Note: Variable names in plugin.publish should be descriptive and specific

 > Install [pywaggle](https://github.com/waggle-sensor/pywaggle) `pip3 install -U 'pywaggle[all]'`